Broccoli: Nutrition Facts, Health Benefits, And Weight Loss

 A great substitute for these sweets is broccoli.
 Broccoli (lat.
 Brassica Oleracea) is an edible cruciferous vegetable related to cabbage, kale, cauliflower and Brussels sprouts.
 This plant has been commonly consumed since the time of the Roman Empire.

 When you are trying to lose weight, you want to go with something that can fill you up easily and be low in calories.
 1 cup (which is more than enough for a snack) only has 30 calories!

 That means you can have a healthy, satisfying snack that won’t stick to your waistline.
 Broccoli is also packed full of many micronutrients that have been proven to help with weight loss.

 Great Vitamin Source

-Staying healthy is a big part of staying fit.
-In order for your body to be able to fight off the unwanted weight, you need to be getting all the vitamins you need on a daily basis.
-Broccoli helps with this greatly.
-Just one cup of broccoli, it can be spread out through the day or consumed at once, can provide you will all the vitamin C and vitamin K your body needs.
+Staying healthy is an important part of staying fit.
+To help your body fight off unwanted weight, you need to get all the vitamins you need every day.
+Broccoli is a great way to do this.
+Just one cup of broccoli, which can be eaten throughout the day or all at once, can give you all the vitamin C and vitamin K your body needs.

-It also vitamin A, B and potassium as well.
-All of these are an important part of losing weight.
-Although cooking your broccoli breaks it down, so it takes more to feel full, it is packed with double the nutrients, so you can benefit from it more quickly.
+It also contains vitamin A, B, and potassium.
+All of these are important for weight loss.
+Although cooking your broccoli breaks it down so you need more to feel full, it is packed with twice as many nutrients so you get the benefits quicker.

 Keep The Pounds At Bay